-4.6.3.2.3.
-Populations not studied in clinical trials:
+4.6.3.2.4.
+Populations not studied in clinical trials

 This section describes, which sub-populations within the expected target population have not been studied or have only been studied to a limited degree in the clinical trial population.
-Limitations of the clinical trials should also be presented in terms of the relevance of exclusion criteria such as pediatric population, geriatrics population, pregnant/lactating women, hepatic /renal impairment patients etc.
+Limitations of the clinical trials should also be presented in terms of the relevance of exclusion criteria such as renal impairment patients etc. pediatric population, geriatrics population, pregnant/lactating women, hepatic

-4.6.3.2.4.
-Post-marketing experience:
+4.6.3.2.5.
+Post-marketing experience

-This section should provide information on the number of patients exposed during post-marketing phase; how the pharmaceutical product has been used in clinical practice, labelled and off-label use including use in the special populations mentioned above?
+This section should provide information on the number of patients exposed during post-marketing phase; how the vaccine product has been used in clinical practice, labelled and off-label use including use in the special populations mentioned above?
 This should also include any action taken by any regulatory authority/MAH for safety reason.

-4.6.3.2.5.
-Identified and potential risks:

-This section provides information on the important identified and potential risks associated with the use of a pharmaceutical product and potential Adverse Events/Adverse Reactions with other pharmaceutical products, foods, other substances, and the important pharmacological class effects.
+4.6.3.2.6.
+Identified and potential risks This section provides information on the important identified and potential risks associated with the use of a vaccine product and potential AE/AEFI associated with other vaccine and pharmaceutical products, foods, other substances, and the important pharmacological class effects.